ff6347/auto-typo-adbe-id/README.md

 ##Examples
 The examples will be generated from the projects the contributers create.

+##Submodules
+For some of the results there is also a git submodule included.
+This is the link to the original repo where the code my be developed further.

 ##Known Issues and To-Dos
 In a lot of these scripts the authors used specific fonts.
 So you have to change the fonts to make them work properly.
 Also there could be some issues with pointSize if you use diffrent fonts.
 Keep a eye on that.
 If you run into any problems add an [issue over here](https://github.com/fabiantheblind/auto-typo-adbe-id/issues) and we will get back to you with a fix.